smatthewenglish/i-Dentificateur/README.md

-*Note: As per placement of braces within the code I have not followed the traditional Java convention as it's asymetry is disconcerting.
+*Note: Regarding *placement of braces* within the code I have not followed the traditional Java convention as it's asymetry is disconcerting.